BLOG

 Expert Insight

-"With talent shortages growing and internal resources stretched thin, it is deeply concerning that firms who are actively contributing 1% of their payroll to the National Training Fund are not able to access the supports they need to prepare their workforce for the future."
+"With talent shortages growing and resources stretched, it is concerning that firms contributing 1% of payroll to National Training Fund cannot access supports to prepare workforce."

 Meadhbh Costello